bede/hostile/README.md

 ## Reference genomes (indexes)

 The default index `human-t2t-hla` comprises [T2T-CHM13v2.0](https://www.ncbi.nlm.nih.gov/assembly/11828891) and [IPD-IMGT/HLA](https://www.ebi.ac.uk/ipd/imgt/hla/) v3.51, and is downloaded automatically when running Hostile unless another index is specified.
-Slightly higher microbial sequence retention is possible using a masked index, of which several are available.
-The index `human-t2t-hla-argos985` is masked against [985 reference grade bacterial genomes](https://www.ncbi.nlm.nih.gov/bioproject/231221) including common human pathogens, while `human-t2t-hla-argos985-mycob140` is further masked against mycobacterial genomes.
-To use a standard index, simply pass its name as the value of the `--index` argument which takes care of downloading and cacheing the relevant index.
+Slightly higher microbial sequence retention is may be possible using masked indexes, listed below.
+The index `human-t2t-hla-argos985` is masked against [985 reference grade bacterial genomes](https://www.ncbi.nlm.nih.gov/bioproject/231221) including common human pathogens, while `human-t2t-hla.argos-bacteria-985_rs-viral-202401_ml-phage-202401` is further masked comoprehensively against all known virus and phage genomes.
+The latter should be used when retention of viral sequences is a priority.
+To use a standard index, simply pass its name as the value of the `--index` argument which takes care of downloading and caching the relevant index.
 Automatic download can be disabled using the `--offline` flag, and `--index` can accept a path to a custom reference genome or Bowtie2 index.
-[Object storage](https://objectstorage.uk-london-1.oraclecloud.com/n/lrbvkel2wjot/b/human-genome-bucket/o) is provided by the [ModMedMicro research group](https://www.expmedndm.ox.ac.uk/modernising-medical-microbiology).
+[Object storage](https://objectstorage.uk-london-1.oraclecloud.com/n/lrbvkel2wjot/b/human-genome-bucket/o) is provided by the [ModMedMicro research unit](https://www.expmedndm.ox.ac.uk/modernising-medical-microbiology) at the University of Oxford.

 |                             Name                             |                         Composition                          | Date    | Masked positions       |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | ------- | ---------------------- |